-- 1. Attentively and critically read and analyze essays, poems, and stories from the periods of American Romanticism and Realism. - a.
-Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook), "The Devil and Tom Walker".
-"The Black Cat," "The Tell-Tale Heart," "The Fall of the House of Usher," "The Raven" (Poe); "The Minister's Black Veil" (Hawthorne); poetry of Dickinson and Whitman; "An Occurrence and Owl Creek Bridge" (Bierce), and "The Yellow Wallpaper" (Gilman.) - b.
-Close reading and analysis of Keystone nonfiction skills using the following texts: "Life on the Mississippi" (Twain), "Occupation Conductorette" (Angelou), and "Swimming to Antarctica" (Cox) - c.
-Explain and analyze how point of view reveals the thoughts and feeling of the characters in "The Devil and Tom Walker."
+- 1. Closely and critically read and analyze essays, poems, and stories from periods of American Romanticism and Realism. - a.
+Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook), "The Devil and Tom Walker "The Black Cat," "The Tell-Tale Heart," "The Fall of the House of Usher," "The Raven" (Poe); "The Minister's Black Veil" (Hawthorne); from Nature and "Self-Reliance" (Emerson), from Walden and "Civil Disobedience" (Thoreau); poetry of Dickinson and Whitman; "An Occurrence at Owl Creek Bridge" (Bierce), and "The Yellow Wallpaper" (Gilman.) - b.
+Close reading and analysis of Keystone nonfiction skills using the following texts: "Life on the Mississippi" (Twain), "Occupation Conductorette" (Angelou), and "Swimming to Antarctica" (Cox)

-- d.
+- c.
+Explain and analyze how point of view reveals the thoughts and feeling of the characters in "The Devil and Tom Walker." - d.
 Explain and analyze the types of characterization used in "The Devil and Tom Walker." - e.
-Explain and analyze the poetic structure of poems, Poe, Dickinson, and Whitman. - f.
-Explain and analyze the poetic devices and their influence in poems by, Poe, Dickinson, and Whitman. - g.
-Students will analyze the literary elements of imagery, narrative voice, and use of time in "An Occurrence at Owl Creek Bridge." - h.
+Identify and explain the poetic structure of poems Poe, Dickinson, and Whitman. - f.
+Identify and explain the poetic devices and their effects in poems by Poe, Dickinson, and Whitman. - g.
+Students will analyze the literary elements of imagery, narrative voice, and use of time in "Occurrence at Owl Creek Bridge." - h.
 Students will analyze the use of setting in "The Yellow Wallpaper" and how it develops plot and theme. - i.
 Students will analyze how Twain's use of humor in "Life on the Mississippi" expresses his version of the truth. - j.
-Students will examine elements of narrative nonfiction evident in "Life on the Mississippi." - k.
-Identify, explicate, and analyze the Gothic and Romantic elements in Poe's tales - l.
+Students will examine elements of narrative nonfiction evident in "Life on the Mississippi". - k.
+Identify and analyze the Gothic and Romantic elements in Poe's tales - 1.
 Identify and analyze Poe's diction for irony and tone. - m.
 Analyze "The Minister's Black Veil" as a "Dark Romantic" work and evaluate its disturbing message about human existence. - n.
-Discuss, explain, and analyze the symbolism in "The Minister's Black Veil." - o.
-Students will utilize basic techniques of modern theater analysis when reading Oscar Wilde's The Importance of Being Earnest and identify and explicate the universality of the plot and characterization. - p.
-Students will analyze how Oscar Wilde uses satire to ridicule the cultural norms of the Victorian Age. - q.
-Explain and analyze the images Dickinson uses in her poems to communicate and illustrate abstract ideas. - r.
-Evaluate Whitman's uses of poetic devices and free verse to convey his meaning and purpose. - s.
+Discuss, explain, and analyze the symbolism in "The Minister's Black Veil."
+(L.F.2.2.2) - o.
+Explain and analyze how Emerson's essays reveal the transcendentalist attitudes toward Nature, using specific reference to the text. - p.
+Explain and analyze how Thoreau's essays reveal the transcendentalist attitudes toward Nature, using specific reference to the text. - q.
+Explain, analyze, and evaluation Emerson's and Thoreau's rhetorical strategies and the effectiveness of those strategies. - r.
+Identify and explain the images Dickinson uses in her poems to communicate and illustrate abstract ideas. - s.
+Evaluate Whitman's uses of poetic devices and free verse to convey his meaning and purpose. - t.
 Explain and analyze how Whitman's "When I Heard the Learn'd Astronomer" and "A Noiseless Patient Spider" reflect American Romantic and Transcendental ideas. - 2.
 Synthesize academic and content vocabulary activities. - a.
 Direct instruction and practice (via vocabulary text), analysis of roots and affixes, utilization of graphic organizers, composition of aides-mémoires, and engagement of visualization using Smart Board and other technologies, including acceptable Internet sources. - b.
 Provide modeling for students to determine and clarify the meaning of unknown and multiple-meaning words and phrases in informational and literary texts based on close reading, context, and content. - 3.
-Direct SAT and Keystone instruction and practice. - 4.
-Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section - 5.
-Vocabulary Enrichment from ancillary textbook materials and reading selections, and Vocabulary from Latin and Greek Roots X series.
+Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section).
+Vocabulary Enrichment from ancillary textbook materials, reading selections, and Vocabulary from Latin and Greek Roots X series.